 Here in the MDE/IDES degree program, there is no ‘standard’ engineering student.
 We give rise to new and developing fields, ones that expand the breadth and knowledge of engineering to beyond the discipline itself.
 From Acoustical to Humanitarian to Global Defense, our school houses the engineers of the future.
-Our degrees don’t conform to the typical student’s degree.
+As students and alumni who view their engineering education and career differently, our strength and community is formed between the many diverse pathways that our students choose and develop.
 Students take classes across disciplines and go on to contribute to valuable areas of the workforce, attend top tier graduate programs, and even progress into professional schools.
 In MDE/IDES, students are encouraged to make a difference in the world and to apply engineering everywhere they go.

 We are innovators, creators, self-starters.
 We are determined and adaptable.
 We are the future of engineering, today!

 “The stars are always aligning in the background.”
 I find a lot of peace in this simple statement.
 Many times throughout my collegiate career, I’ve found myself cemented in a state of confusion and discouragement.
 I’m sure a lot of students, especially Purdue engineering students, can relate.
 You study for a week straight, completely prepared, only to feel lost when curve balls get thrown your way come exam time.
 As the semester moves on, you find yourself calculating how many points you’ll need in order to pass the class because no matter your best efforts, you just feel like you’re being defeated.
 I’ve been in this place so many times that it almost feels like I live there, and I can never overcome these punches.
 But I’ve recently come to understand that that just isn’t true.